ciscorx/7z-revisions/README.md

  7z-revisions-mode is an Emacs minor mode that saves the current buffer to a 7-zip archive of the same name, whenever a save-buffer command is issued.
-A timestamp in the form of MMDDYY-HHMMSS is appended to the archived file.
+A time-stamp in the form of MMDDYY-HHMMSS is appended to the archived file.
 If the .7z archive file already exists then it incrementally saves the latest revision by adding a new patch to the archive.
-The .7z extension can be altered to something else, such as .8z, by setting the global variable 7zr-archive-extension to ".8z".
-Additionally, the function 7z-revisions can be called interactively to view or consolidate past revisions in the archive, provideing word by word differential highlighting.
+The .7z extension can be altered to something else, such as .8z for example, by setting the global variable 7zr-archive-extension to ".8z".
+Additionally, the function 7z-revisions can be called interactively to view or consolidate past revisions in the archive, providing word by word differential highlighting.
 In addition, syntax coloring is applied when viewing raw diff files.<br/>

+## Commands
  Some useful commands when editing your document:<br/>
-     **M-x** **7zr-line-last-changed-on** = displays the datetime and revision number of last time the line at point has been modified (not the line number per se but the content at the given line number, which may have occupied a different line number in prior revisions which is taken into account)<br/>
+     **M-x** **7zr-line-last-changed-on** = displays the date-time and revision number of last time the line at point has been modified (not the line number per se but the content at the given line number, which may have occupied a different line number in prior revisions which is taken into account)<br/>
      **M-x** **7zr-goto-line-of-last-revision** = is exactly that<br/>

  When **M-x** **7z-revisions** is started, the following key bindings are enabled:<br/>